About Insurance Benefits

 Questions to Ask Your Insurer

-Before starting therapy, it helps to call your insurer and ask:
+To find out what you're eligible for, it helps to call your insurer before your first session and ask:

 Do I have out-of-network benefits for therapy sessions?